I recently wrote a post where I came up with 100 life goals.

 5. To Earn Passive Income

-Earning passive income has been a focus of mine for a while now.
+It’s been a focus of mine for a while now.

 I’m still at a point where I’m swapping my time for money.
-I want that to change!
+But I want that to change!

 It’s one reason I like blogging as a business model.
 Right now it’s a hefty investment of time upfront.
 But it offers the potential to earn money with minimal input.
 And, as I enjoy the process of running them, this seems like a worthy investment.

 This one is in pole position on my mental list of aspirations.

 I absolutely intend to write a book.
 I’m still working out the details though!
 Whether it’ll be a novel, or work of non-fiction, I don’t know.

 However, I’m determined to do it.
 I have the semblance of an idea right now and am beginning the process of reading up on the subject.
 Fingers crossed I can cross the threshold into further action at some point soon.

 It’s definitely a big one for me though.
 I just think reading is an essential part of writing.
 And, given that I intend to write a book and make a business from blogging, it seems important!